+The Associate of Science degree is a 60 credit, two-year degree program available only to students in the School of Public and Environmental Affairs.
 The two-year degree, when properly planned, allows a student both to make normal progress towards a four-year degree (Bachelor of Public Affairs) and select electives particularly suited to his or her own goals.
 The requirements of the Environmental Concentration for the A.S. degree provide an introduction to environmental problems and the options for their resolution.